When you plan your day in Sunsama, you'll be given the opportunity to pull meetings and events from your calendar into your task list for the day.

 When you customize the import suggestions, you can control which types of events are suggested as well as which calendars Sunsama will suggest from.

-In this section, you can pick and choose which calendars Sunsama will pull from for your default suggestion list.
+In this section, you can pick and choose which calendars Sunsama will look at when auto-syncing or suggesting events to import.

 If you are the kind of person who keeps a lot of calendars in view for reference e.g. events, birthdays, colleagues, or significant others, you'll want to use this setting to make sure the default suggestion list only includes events that are relevant to you.